-Peru’s domestic airlines provide a quick and relatively easy way to get around the country.
-The flight network is broad, with airports located in most major cities.
-Bus travel in Peru may be a cheaper option, but flying saves a huge amount of time.
+Peru’s domestic airlines provide a quick, easy, and relatively inexpensive way to get around the country.
+The flight network is broad with airports located in most major cities, and while bus travel in Peru may be a cheaper option, flying saves a huge amount of time.

 New Peruvian airlines spring up on a regular basis, but many fail to make an impression and soon disappear.
 The following airlines, all of which fly out of Jorge Chávez International Airport in Lima, are the five most established operators in Peru.

 From Avianca, the oldest airline in the country, to the relatively new Peruvian Airlines, you can book a flight through one of these great companies to save yourself some time while traveling across Peru and the rest of South America.

 StarPerú, founded in 1997, began life as a cargo operator and charter flight service but became a fully-fledged passenger airline in 2004 and has since grown into one of Peru’s major domestic operators.
 The airline is not as big or sophisticated as LAN and TACA, but the lower prices are a definite advantage.
 Overall, StarPerú is a good option for all major destinations in Peru.

 LATAM Airlines entered the Peruvian market in 1999, and in 2008, it carried 73.4 percent of all domestic passengers in Peru (according to the Spanish-language Aeronoticias).
 The airline, with its modern fleet of Airbus A319s and Boeing 767s, serves all major airports in Peru as well as destinations in South, Central, and North America.